 Just outside of Mysterious Island is Port of Discovery, home to the “Aquatopa.”
 This steampunk watercraft seats three and tends to spin around in unexpected paths.

 Over in Disneyland Paris, another steampunk adventure awaits guests at Discoveryland.

 “Mysteries of the Nautilus,” is a walk-through tour of the iconic submarine.

 Space Mountain Mission 2, which is currently undergoing a “Hyperspace Mountain” overlay, features a giant “cannon” for blasting riders into outer space.

 Orbitron, based on Leonardo Di Vinci’s planetarium is a steampunk version of the Star Jets that have appeared at other Disney parks.
 In this version, the only one that is at ground level, the rockets revolve around the planets.
 Each rocket has a different symbol of the zodiac on its tail fin.

-The adventures at Disneyland Paris and Tokyo Disneyland are not the Walt Disney’s company first foray into the retro-futuristic world of Steampunk.
-Discovery Bay proposed as a steampunk adventure expansion for Walt Disney World.
+The adventures at Disneyland Paris and Tokyo Disneyland are not Walt Disney’s company’s first foray into the retro-futuristic world of Steampunk.
+Discovery Bay was proposed as a steampunk adventure expansion for Walt Disney World.
 Though it was never realized, elements of the plans materialized in both Paris and Tokyo.
 Disney parks with a version of Tomorrowland feature a retro-futuristic theme akin to Steampunk.